Miramont Castle

-Miramont Castle is a museum located in Manitou Springs, Colorado.
+Miramont Castle is a museum located in Manitou Springs, Colorado at the base of the Pike's Peak Cog Railway and infamous Manitou Incline.
 The Castle was originally built in 1895 as a private home for Father Jean Baptist Francolon, a French-born Catholic priest.
+Today, the castle serves as a historic house museum.
 Located in the Manitou Springs Historic District, it is a National Register of Historic Places listing.